 6.7.1.
 Presence

-Devices of S1 or S2 categories: mandatory on all categories of vehicles.
+Devices of S1 or S2 category: mandatory on all categories of vehicles.

-Devices of S3 or S4 category: mandatory on M1 and N1 categories of vehicles, except for chassis-cabs and those N1 category vehicles with open cargo space; optional on other categories of vehicles.
+Devices of S3 or S4 category: mandatory on vehicles of categories M1 and N1, except for chassis-cabs and those vehicles of category N1 with open cargo space; optional on other categories of vehicles.

 6.7.2.
 Number